Grounded treatment reasoning

 Risk hypotheses tested in 5.4M patients

-ATHENA-R1 generated adverse-event hypotheses for disease + comorbidity + medication profiles, tested by retrospective cohort analyses on records from over 5.4 million patients at Clalit Health Services, adjusting for age, sex, socioeconomic status and utilization.
+These hypotheses are AI-generated, not literature-derived — ATHENA-R1 reasoned over disease + comorbidity + medication profiles to predict adverse events that should be elevated in specific patient subpopulations.
+The predictions were then tested retrospectively against records from over 5.4 million patients at Clalit Health Services, using matched cohort analyses adjusted for age, sex, socioeconomic status and outpatient utilization.

 Adjusted odds ratios · 95% CI

-1.00.51.52.0 ADJUSTED ODDS RATIO β-blocker → acute kidney failurehypertension + gout 1.84 β-blocker → hyperkalemiahypertension + gout 1.78 DPP-4 inh. → hepatocellular carcinomadiabetes + ischemic heart disease 1.48 diuretic → squamous cell carcinomahypertension + gout 1.08 statin → liver failurehyperlipidemia + hypothyroidism 1.04 metformin → respiratory failurediabetes + chronic kidney disease 1.00
+1.00.51.52.0 ADJUSTED ODDS RATIO1 = no effect · >1 = elevated risk in targeted subpopulation β-blocker → acute kidney failurehypertension + gout 1.84 β-blocker → hyperkalemiahypertension + gout 1.78 DPP-4 inh. → hepatocellular carcinomadiabetes + ischemic heart disease 1.48 diuretic → squamous cell carcinomahypertension + gout 1.08 statin → liver failurehyperlipidemia + hypothyroidism 1.04 metformin → respiratory failurediabetes + chronic kidney disease 1.00

 Run it.
 Cite it.